*Q4 / 22 - Avg ratings from Capterra, Software Advice, GetApp. Taken from Sage 300, but Sage 50, 100, an Intacct were similar.

 Sage provides multiple software systems, each providing multiple editions, with downstream add-ons.
 X3 Enterprise ERP and Intacct are the only true multi-tenant SaaS and are said by many to be the future of the company.
 X3 is an Enterprise level suite, priced accordingly and not in any way a direct competitor to BizAutomation, leaving Intacct as the only SaaS competitor, but it isn’t really an ERP (which is meant to run all departments on a single system).
 Sage acquired Intacct, which at the time and even now is known as a very deep well sorted accounting system for the mid-market.
 This leaves the Cloud editions of 200 (warmed over Mas 90, and rebadged from Sage 100) and 300 which require dedicated hosting (e.g. AWS, Azure) or on-premise deployment.
 There’s a reason SaaS has taken over the SMB marketplace.

 BizAutomation offers a single all-inclusive edition, for a single target (horizontal) market (smaller SMBs) at a single price with single rate add-on pricing.
 Sticking to our pledge of transparency, we publish everything on our web-site eliminating the possibility of “edition traps” (see below).
-This approach is analogous to a bumper to bumper warrantee that covers everything without exception (including what you don’t realize you might need at a later point).
+This approach is analogous to a bumper to bumper warranty that covers everything without exception (including what you don’t realize you might need at a later point).

 How big software leverages an upsell: Up-sell strategies can affect any customer using sofware that’s intentionally held back by product planners, in order to upsell more profitable add-ons, modules, versions/editions, platforms, and the lucrative billable partner hours that such upgrades produce.
 This happens in a couple of scenarios.
 When an ERP system is sold on a single platform but offered both horizontally (e.g. small, medium, large editions) and vertically (industry specific editions) or when it’s sold in multiple platforms, usually separated horizontally which in theory makes sense because systems should be designed for a target horizontal markets, but when design decisions are influenced by upsell pressures, it’s the end customer that picks up the tab.